onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ![nexus3](images/nexus3.png)

-Click on the 3rd party repo's URL link on the right (in my case "http://10.10.10.7:8081/nexus/content/repositories/thirdparty/") and you can browse the uploaded jars:
+Click on the 3rd party repo's URL link and you can browse the uploaded jars:

 ![nexus4](images/nexus4.png)